Johnny Monell

 Johnny Monell (born March 4, 1986) is an American former professional baseball catcher.
-He has played in Major League Baseball (MLB) for the Mets and San Francisco Giants, and in the KBO League for the KT Wiz in 2017.
+He played in Major League Baseball (MLB) for the San Francisco Giants and New York Mets, and in the KBO League for the KT Wiz.

 High school career

 Born and raised in the Pelham Park section of the Bronx, New York, Monell attended Christopher Columbus High School.
 Monell's father, Johnny Sr., spent 17 years in professional baseball but never made it to the major league level.
 Monell was originally drafted out of high school by the San Francisco Giants but decided to attend Seminole Community College.
 Monell was then drafted by the New York Mets in the 49th round in 2006, but turned it down.
 In 2007, Monell was drafted again by the Giants, this time in the 30th round, and he finally signed.

 Professional career

 San Francisco Giants

 Monell was originally drafted by the San Francisco Giants in the 27th round of the 2005 MLB Draft out of Christopher Columbus High School in Bronx, New York.
 He did not sign, and instead played at Seminole Community College.
 The New York Mets then drafted him in the 49th round of the 2006 MLB Draft but he returned to college.
 Finally he was drafted by the Giants in the 30th round of the 2007 MLB Draft and signed.

-Monell was called up to the majors for the first time on September 2, 2013 by the Giants.
+Monell was called up to the majors for the first time on September 2, 2013, by the Giants.
 He flew out to left center field in his debut as a pinch hitter against the Arizona Diamondbacks on September 5.
 His first Major League hit was a single off of Peter Moylan of the Los Angeles Dodgers on September 14.
 That was his only hit in 8 at-bats for the Giants that September.
 He was designated for assignment on November 27.